 Imagine being on the East coast in the morning and on Park City’s slopes by mid-afternoon!

-8. One of the lowest unemployment rates in the country are found in Utah, enhanced by the low-cost of living in the Salt Lake Valley.
+8. Utah has One of the lowest unemployment rates in the country, enhanced by the low-cost of living in the Salt Lake Valley.

 9. The Park City school district ranks as one of the highest in the nation.